-Given the success of the underwater hero’s standalone movie, Warner Bros. now has solidified plans to make more films in the world of Atlantis.
-Read on to see how Aquaman is not just getting a sequel, it’s getting a whole cinematic universe.
+Thanks to the success of the underwater hero’s standalone movie, Warner Bros. now has answered the call to make more films in the world of Atlantis, and we could not be more excited.
+Read on to see how Aquaman is not just getting a sequel, but a whole cinematic universe.

 When is Aquaman 2 coming out?

-That’s too far away from now.
+That release date is so far away!
 Anything Aquaman happening a little bit sooner?

-You’re in luck.
-Right around the time Aquaman 2 was greenlit, Warner Bros. announced they would also be making a spinoff of the film centered on the creatures of the Trench, written by duo Noah Gardner and Aidan Fitzgerald.
-Aquaman producer Peter Safran told The Hollywood Reporter that The Trench horror film will be released before Aquaman 2 and take place after the events of the first Aquaman film.
+You’re in luck -- well, maybe.
+Right around the time Aquaman 2 was greenlit, Warner Bros. announced they would also be making a spinoff of Aquaman centered on those creepy creatures ol' Arthur Curry met/escaped from in the Trench, to be written by duo Noah Gardner and Aidan Fitzgerald.
+Aquaman producer Peter Safran told The Hollywood Reporter that The Trench will be released before Aquaman 2 and take place after the events of the first Aquaman film.
 Unfortunately, Safran also noted that the Atlantean royal couple Arthur and Mera will not be making an appearance in it.